First Dark Matter Search Results From Coherent CAPTAIN-Mills: Description of the CCM120 Detector

 \subsection{Physical Description of the Detector}

 The experimental layout for the CCM120 detector follows from the design considerations in the previous section.
-The CAPTAIN detector is a cylindrical cryostat and holds 10 tons of LAr.
-It is equipped with a LAr circulation system with filters to remove impurities including water and oxygen, however, this was not operational for the CCM120 engineering run.
-The PMTs operated at positive high voltage, leaving the photocathodes at ground, so that a single cable provided both the high voltage and readout signal for each phototube.
+The CAPTAIN detector is an upright cylindrical cryostat 2.58\,m in diameter and 2.25\,m high and holds 10 tons of LAr.
+It is equipped with a LAr circulation system with filters to remove impurities including water and oxygen; however, this was not operational for the CCM120 engineering run.
+The PMTs operate at positive high voltage, with the photocathodes at ground, so that a single cable provides both the high voltage and readout signal for each PMT.
 Finally, the CCM cryostat is designed to be movable for distances between 20\,m to 40\,m from the neutrino source.
 This provides space for steel and concrete shielding upstream of the detector that will reduce beam neutron background to a sufficiently low level.
-The 800\,MeV beam strikes the target from above so the neutrinos and DM particles reaching the detector travel at $90^o$ with respect to the beam direction.
+The 800\,MeV proton beam strikes the target from above so the neutrinos and DM particles reaching the detector travel at $90^{\mathrm{o}}$ with respect to the beam direction.